Cybrary Man's Educational Web Sites

 the regular teacher was not scheduled.

-teacher.
-I created my website on April 11, 1999 which is now
+teacher-librarian.
+I created a school library website on April 11, 1999 which is now

 Cybrary Man's Educational Web Sites.